Last Updated on July 21, 2022

-We walked along a dirt path past a gaggle of entrepreneurs selling everything short of bathing suits anyone could want on the beach – towels, chairs, umbrellas, cokes, beer, etc. and continued out onto the sand.
+We walked along a dirt path past a gaggle of entrepreneurs selling everything short of bathing suits that anyone could want on the beach – towels, chairs, umbrellas, cokes, beer, etc. and continued out onto the sand.
 We spent all about two minutes looking at the beach and the aquamarine sea before heading back to the hotel lobby.
 We took the first taxi that came along back over the bridge to Nassau.

 A Delicious Bahamian Lunch

 Our destination was the Poop Deck, a small Bahamian restaurant highly recommended by a friend because of the quality of its seafood and the ambiance of its marina location.

 Once at our table we quickly ordered two cold local beers to compare, a Kalik and a Sands, along with yellow-tailed snapper and mahi-mahi.
 All four were excellent.

 The only surprise was the dessert of piña colada cake (which turned out to be similar to a very large cupcake infused with pineapple juice and rum with a coconut cream icing) and the numerous signed photos on the wall…Sally Jesse Raphael, John Kennedy Jr., Sean Connery, Philip Michael Thomas, Ed Begley Jr., and about 50 more whose signatures I couldn’t even begin to decipher.

 It was an enjoyable and relaxing few hours, probably made more so by not having a pre-written list of things to do in Nassau, Bahamas.
 We were back onboard around four, greeted by the music still blaring on the aft deck.

 Bahama Ministry Of Tourism